nss-evening-cohort-7/e7-homework/week06.md

 1. UPDATE CLASSTRACKER - log into classtracker and click on submit.
 Make sure that all your assignments are in the correct place - if they are done put them in the done column.
 If they are in progress make sure they have a github url.
 There is no reason any of the assignments should be in the backlog column on saturday.

-1. Github cleanup - to be assigned saturday
+1. Github cleanup - delete dummy repos (all your test repos)

+1. README.md - go through every repo you don't delete and create appropriate readme files for them.  (fork your group project and create the readme)